milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   (route/not-found "Not Found"))
 ```

-now go into the browser and type ```localhost:3000/index.html``` and the previously created ```index.html``` shows up. so we just served a static resource to the client's browser!
+Now go into the browser and type ```localhost:3000/index.html``` and the previously created ```index.html``` shows up.
+So we just served a static resource to the client's browser!

-a static resource can be any kind of a file but mainly images that a web site uses
+A static resource can be any kind of a file but they are mainly images and other media files that a web site uses.

-and how do we tell the server to show index.html without adding ```/index.html``` to the address to act as the main page of our site?
+And how do we tell the server to show index.html without adding ```/index.html``` to the address to act as the main page of our site?

-we have to use the ```ring.util.respponse``` namespace for that. update the require list at the top of the file like this :
+We have to use the ```ring.util.respponse``` namespace for that.
+Update the requirements at the top of the file like this.

 ```
 (:require [compojure.core :refer :all]